saghul/evergreen/docs/futures.rst

         Return True if the call was successfully cancelled or finished running.

-    .. py:attribute:: running

-        Return True if the call is currently being executed and cannot be cancelled.

     .. py:method:: get(timeout=None)

         Return the value returned by the call.
 If the call hasn’t yet completed then